tiuweehan/CVWO/deployment/README.md

 ## Shell Scripting with Bash

+> This is a work in progress.
+Refer to [this video tutorial](https://www.youtube.com/watch?v=_n5ZegzieSQ) for the time being on getting started with shell scripting.

 ## Remote Storage with AWS S3 Buckets

 > This is a work in progress.
 Refer to [this guide](https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/) for the time being on how to use the AWS CLI.